 Friends and Supporters of Wilkes County Schools,

 While the NC School Report Card reflects numerous areas that we are proud of, our students are excelling in numerous areas that are not listed.
 Our athletic teams are experiencing success, as well as our clubs and activities.
 Our arts programs continue to grow and flourish.
-Overall, students and staff in Wilkes County Schools have created a culture where students have a successful school experience both in and out of the classroom and our goal is for this to continue for years to come.
+Overall, students and staff in Wilkes County Schools have created a culture where students have a successful school experience both in and out of the classroom, and our goal is for this to continue for years to come.

 In closing, we hope the NC School Report Card is a resource that helps you to better understand your child's school and our district.
 I hope this NC School Report Card helps you to see why I am so proud to serve as Superintendent of this great school system.
 We hope that you take great pride in both your child's school and our district and look forward to working closely with you to make both even greater for our students in the near future.